 “Tuna Australia members will now be able to access new markets and premium prices, while consumers can be assured that the fish they’re eating is from a sustainable source.

 Tuna Australia received a $506,000 grant from the Australian Government’s Our Marine Parks Grants Program to pursue certification.

 “Over the past 12 months, we have worked collectively with AFMA fishery managers, eNGOs, producers, processors and exporters to achieve our MSC certification,” said Phil Ravanello, Program Manager, Tuna Australia.

 “This has been during extraordinary and challenging times as a result of COVID-19 impacts, which is a credit to everyone involved in the assessment process.”

 The certification covers the 34 Tuna Australia member longline vessels active in the fishery, landing around 4,000 tonnes of tuna and swordfish annually.

 Product is sold directly to consumers in port towns, through wholesalers to restaurants, foodservice outlets, supermarkets and fish shops across Australia, and exported to premium markets overseas, primarily the USA, Japan, and Europe.

-Anne Gabriel, MSC Program Director for Oceania and Singapore, congratulated everyone involved in achieving this certification.
+Anne Gabriel, MSC Program Director for Oceania and Singapore, congratulated everyone involved in achieving this certification for sustainable seafood.